-Sexual abuse can be devastating for not only the victim, also any and all loved ones involved.
+Sexual abuse can be devastating for not only the victim, but also any and all loved ones involved.
 If you or a loved one experienced abuse, you may be feeling anger, sadness, or hopelessness.
 Sexual harassment is a serious crime, and the perpetrator may be facing long periods of jail time.
-Survivors of sexual assault have the legal right to file a civil lawsuit against their perpetrator to pay for damages.
+Survivors of sexual assault have the legal right to file a civil lawsuit with the help of a Kansas City injury lawyer against their perpetrator to pay for damages.
 Though a criminal may face jail time, fines, and other sanctions, a civil suit provides a valuable recourse for survivors and their families.
-At the Wendt Law Firm, P.C. our KC team understands the sensitive nature of these suits and will work relentlessly as your advocate.
+At the Wendt Law Firm, P.C. our team of Kansas City sexual abuse lawyers understand the sensitive nature of these suits and will work relentlessly as your advocate.

 In this case, filing a third-party lawsuit may be the best option for a sexual abuse survivor seeking compensation.
 For example, if an incident occurred at a business or a school, these entities may be liable for failing to provide adequate supervision or security.

 The Catholic Church has faced allegations of child sexual abuse for years throughout the United States, and the recent Pennsylvania grand jury investigation into these allegations has compelled many survivors of child sexual assaults in the Kansas City region to come forward with their own personal accounts of victimization at the hands of religious officials and members of the clergy.
 Local attorneys have reported more than 230 priests and clergy members in the Kansas City, MO, Kansas City, KC, and St. Louis area who have committed child sexual abuse in the past.
 So far, these allegations have only led to only a few arrests and disciplinary action against one area bishop.